 1990: General Manuel Noriega surrendered to US troops in Panama and was flown to Florida to face drug charges in America.

 1990: Employment secretary Norman Fowler resigned to spend more time with his family.

 1990: Lord Young, former trade secretary, refused to give evidence to the public accounts committee on the sale of Rover to British Aerospace.

-1996: Jackie Stewart announced that he was to make a comeback in Formula 1 racing as a team owner, 22 years after winning his third world driver’s championship title.
+1996: Jackie Stewart announced that he was to make a comeback in Formula 1 racing as a team owner, 22 years after his third world driver’s championship.

 1999: The Mars Polar Lander was launched.

 2012: Scotland was hit by another fierce storm following the so-called “Hurricane Bawbag” the previous month.
-This time, winds reached 102mph, causing millions of pounds of damage and leaving 85,000 homes without power.
+This time, winds reached 102mph causing millions of pounds of damage and 85,000 homes were left without power.